Gabrielle, From South Africa, Online English Teacher to Kids and AdultsBy Krzl Light Nuñes

 Both jobs were actually through the Bridge Job Board.
 That’s been awesome.
 I’ve used the platform, I’ve studied through Bridge, and I’ve gotten both of my jobs through them.

 What do you like best about teaching English online?

 There are so many things that I love about it!

 What is your favorite online activity for teaching English to kids?

 With kids, singing wins every time.
 Even when I’m doing my training classes for new teachers, they all say, “Please sing for us.”
 I don’t sing well at all, but you know the kids don’t care.
 They don’t care if you have a good voice or not, they just really take to it.
 So, I find songs really work very well, even if you just want to take a little bit of a break in the middle of the lesson.
-When you see they’re kind of starting to drift or losing interest, break out into song and you will draw them right back in.
+When you see students kind of starting to drift or lose interest, break out into song and you will draw them right back in.

 Can you share an anecdote about a funny or memorable experience teaching online?